 The starter interlock system allows the engine to be started only when the transmission is in neutral, or when the transmission is in gear with the clutch disengaged (clutch lever pulled in).
 The engine should NEVER start in any gear except neutral if the sidestand is down.
-See page 56.
+See page 58.

-- Tip: If the motorcycle runs out of fuel, prime the system before attempting to restart the engine.
-See page 74. - 1.
-Perform the Pre-Ride Inspections.
-See page 62.
-Properly secure any cargo.
+Tip: If the motorcycle runs out of fuel, prime the system before attempting to restart the engine.
+See page 78.